v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 visualisation of the changed movie on every screen in the application that displays this object.
 Alternative updates that can be generated are :

-  * :class:`camelot.view.action_steps.orm.ObjectUpdated`, if one wants to inform the GUI an object is going to be updated.
+  * :class:`camelot.view.action_steps.orm.UpdateObject`, if one wants to inform the GUI an object is going to be updated.
-  * :class:`camelot.view.action_steps.orm.ObjectDeleted`, if one wants to inform the GUI an object is going to be deleted.
+  * :class:`camelot.view.action_steps.orm.DeleteObject`, if one wants to inform the GUI an object is going to be deleted.
-  * :class:`camelot.view.action_steps.orm.ObjectCreated`, if one wants to inform the GUI an object has been created.
+  * :class:`camelot.view.action_steps.orm.CreateObject`, if one wants to inform the GUI an object has been created.

 raise exceptions